#MomsGrowthHacks #MomsSelfCare #MomsPersonalDevelopment

 |Meditation||I loved this book for actual meditation guidance, Turning The Mind Into An Ally by Sakyong Mipham.
 For a rational explanation on why (and how) to get ‘out of my own head’ A New Earth, Awakening Your Life’s Purpose by Eckhart Tolle.
 My favorite meditation app (that I also use with my 6 year old) is Stop, Breathe & Think.|

 |Sleeping More||Outlook/Google calendar: I have a daily ‘meeting’ with a reminder to start preparing for bed at 9 pm.
 Do I ignore this sometimes?
 Yes.
 However, the reminder has helped curb constantly going to bed after 11 pm.|

 |Exercise & Movement||My personal tools: gym membership (within a 10 minute walk from home), a running stroller and treadmill at home.
 Take the stairs whenever stairs are available to you.|

 |Schedule For Mommy||I originally listened to this on the Productivityist podcast, however, it’s nicely explained in this blog post.|

 |Reading More||Audible for my commute and keeping physical books & magazines on my nightstand.
 I try to spend 30+ minutes before sleep technology free and reading a real book is a helpful wind down.|

 Did I magically fit all of this in?
 Hah!
 Certainly not!
 It’s been a process of rethinking my priorities…constantly.
 I’m still busier than ever, sometimes much too busy.
 I’ve also had to put many activities I enjoy aside (i.e., manicured nails, watching TV with my hubby, shopping at real versus virtual stores)… at least for now.

 Are you inspired?
-Where will your begin on your path to self-care?
+Where will you begin on your path to self-care?
 I’d love to hear about it, leave a comment or send me a note.

 Would you like the weekly update?
-Good deal.
-Let me know.
+Please let me know.